Reference Date: 29-June-2015

 Food security situation improves, but vulnerable groups in parts are still a concern

-Cereal imports expected to increase in 2014/15 compared to last year
+Cereal imports expected to decrease in 2015/16 compared to last year

-Cereal import requirements in 2015/16 (April/March) are forecast at 14.9 million tonnes, consisting of maize (4.8 million tonnes), wheat (6 million tonnes), rice (1.6 million tonnes) and barley (1 million tonnes) - about 14 percent more than last year’s and some 34 percent above the average of the last five years.
+Cereal import requirements in 2015/16 (April/March) are forecast at 14.9 million tonnes, consisting of maize (5.3 million tonnes), wheat (6.3 million tonnes), rice (1.6 million tonnes) and barley (1.7 million tonnes), about 8 percent less than last year’s and some 30 percent above the average of the last five years.

 Inflation easing, subsidy reform progressing

-The Central Bank maintains the fixed subsidised rate of about Iranian Rial Rates (IRR) 26 000 per US dollar introduced in early July 2013.
-Lately the difference before the official and unofficial market rate remains substantially weaker contributing to increased concerns about food security by limiting the purchasing power of the population, especially of the poor.
+The Central Bank maintains the fixed subsidised rate of about IRR 25 000 (Iranian Rial Rates) per US dollar introduced in early July 2013.
+Lately the difference before the official and unofficial market rate is decreasing.

-The latest official information available from the Central Bank indicates that in June 2014 the food and beverages price inflation index, stood at 1.6 percent on monthly and 4.2 percent on yearly basis.
+The latest official information available from the Central Bank indicates that in March 2015 the food and beverages price inflation index, stood at 1.3 percent on monthly and 13.1 percent on yearly basis.
 For comparison, in June 2013 food price inflation was above 50 percent on year-on-year basis.
 The inflation declined sharply in 2014, following more prudent policymaking.

 Facing budgetary concerns, in 2010 the Government attempted to phase out the subsidy programme on fuel, electricity and some commodities and replace them with a cash transfer at IRR 455 000 per person (about USD 37 at the pre‑devaluation rate of IRR 12 260 per USD).
-The second round of subsidy reforms took place in spring 2014, increasing prices of electricity (by 24 percent), water (20 percent) and subsidised petrol (by 72 percent).
+The second round of subsidy reforms took place in the spring of 2014, increasing prices of electricity (by 24 percent), water (20 percent) and subsidised petrol (by 72 percent).
 In May 2015 the Government further increased the price of petrol by about 40 percent to IRR 10 000 (about 0.35 USD), and plans to abolish lower priced 60 litres monthly quota for motorists later in 2015.